flqLT/Multiple-purpose-LED-display/README.md

 # Multiple-purpose-LED-display
-#LED display digitls/float, clock and date written by Fulian Qiu
+#This program is to simulate LED display digitls/float, clock and date written by Fulian Qiu

 print('This program is for mimic digital LED display') num = input("Enter a number for LED display:")